ta7uw/similarity-search/README.md

 Similarity-search
 ====
-This is for searching similar images by using Chainer
+This is for searching similar images by using Chainer.

 ## Description